Yuanrui-Mdt-Info/daspire-docs/docs/setup-guide/sources/google-analytics.md

 2. Enter a **Source Name**.

+3. For **Authentication**, choose one of the following:

+  > * For **OAuth** authentication, click **Authenticate via Google (OAuth)** and sign in to your Google Analytics account with access to the GA4 property you want to sync.
-3. Select **Service Account Key Authenication** dropdown list and enter **Service Account JSON Key** you obtained from Step 1.
+  > * For **Service Account Key Authenication**authentication, enter the Service Account JSON Key you obtained from Step 1.

 4. Enter the **GA4 Property ID** you obtained from Step 3.

-5. (Optional) In the **Start Date** field, enter a date in the format `YYYY-MM-DD`.
+5. In the **Start Date** field, enter a date in the format `YYYY-MM-DD`.
 All data added from this date onward will be replicated.
 Note that this setting is not applied to custom Cohort reports.

-  > Note: If the start date is not provided, the default value will be used, which is two years from the initial sync.
+  > Note: If the start date is not provided, the default value will be used, which is 2 years from the initial sync.

-6. (Optional) In the **Custom Reports** field, you may optionally provide a JSON array describing any custom reports you want to sync from GA4.
-See the Custom Reports section below for more information on formulating these reports.

-7. (Optional) In the **Data Request Interval (Days)** field, you can specify the interval in days (ranging from 1 to 364) used when requesting data from the Google Analytics API.
+6. (Optional) In the **Data Request Time Increment in Days** field, you can specify the interval in days (ranging from `1` to `364`) used when requesting data from the Google Analytics API.
 The bigger this value is, the faster the sync will be, but the more likely that sampling will be applied to your data, potentially causing inaccuracies in the returned results.
-We recommend setting this to 1 unless you have a hard requirement to make the sync faster at the expense of accuracy.
+We recommend setting this to `1` unless you have a hard requirement to make the sync faster at the expense of accuracy.
 This field does not apply to custom Cohort reports.
 See the Data Sampling section below for more context on this field.

+7. (Optional) In the **Custom Reports** field, you may optionally provide a JSON array describing any custom reports you want to sync from GA4.
+See the Custom Reports section below for more information on formulating these reports.

 8. Click **Save & Test**.